Patrick Baty: Personal life

 He is married with a daughter and two sons.

 Patrick Baty is the great grandson of the artists Robert Polhill Bevan and his wife, Stanisława de Karłowska.

 Lecturing and writing

 Baty lectures on the general subject of paint and colour of the 18th and 19th centuries.
 The audiences range widely from the staff of the national amenity organisations, to preservation enthusiasts.
 He has lectured at universities, to architects on Continuing Professional Development courses, and to conservation officers.
 He has spoken at international symposia in Europe, and lectured and run courses along the East coast of the United States.

-His published works are listed here and he has also contributed to and edited various other books on the subject of paint and colour; Robert Bevan and also on The Artists Rifles.
+Some of his published works are listed below.
+He has also contributed to and edited various other books on the subject of paint and colour; on Robert Bevan and also on The Artists Rifles.
+He has co-curated exhibitions related to the Cumberland Market Group and on works of art produced by members of the Artists Rifles.